geomstats/geomstats/OVERVIEW.md

 ```

 ( * ): `geodesic`, `inner-prod` and `dist` should be generically defined
-other methods such as `exp`, `log`, and `inner-matrix`
+from other methods such as `exp`, `log`, and `inner-matrix`
 in the parent class for inheritance.

 In general, `exp` and `log` may derive from a connection.
 In this case the `geodesic` terminology is somewhat confusing and could be aliased.

-__Notes:__ (came up with @nguigs)
+__Notes:__ (came up discussing with @nguigs)
-+ in the embedded case, the Levi-Civita connection can be numerically integrated
-by orthogonal projections onto the the tangent space, so that `exp` and
-`log` would derive from `to_tangent` _in absence of closed-form._
-(the ODE solving code should be kept separate by an import statement though)
 + the `EmbeddedManifold` interface should be shared by the previous Lie Groups,
-which somewhat raises the issue of the 2D-shape signature of their tangent vectors,
+which somewhat raises the issue of the 2D-shape signature of their tangent vectors
-the metric tensor being 4D.
+and the metric tensor being 4D,
+together with its consequences on vectorization behaviour.

-+ in the matrix case, instead of recasting tangent vectors to 1D by default,
+    in the matrix case, instead of recasting tangent vectors to 1D by default,
-interfacing with overriden methods such as `bilinear: (tensor, vector, vector) -> scalar`,
+    interfacing with some properly einsum-vectorized methods such as
+    `bilinear: (tensor, vector, vector) -> scalar`, and
-`add` and `span` defined in each of the two parent classes could be more convenient.
+    `add`, `span`... defined in each of the two parent classes
+    could be more convenient.

++ in the `EmbeddedManifold` class, the Levi-Civita connection
+can be numerically integrated
+by orthogonal projections onto the the tangent space.
+This means that by default, `exp` and `log` may derive from `to_tangent`
+_if not overriden by closed formulas_.

+    The `EmbdeddedManifold` class could then be used to represent
+    manifolds defined as level surfaces `{ f = cst }`
+    of smooth functions and their intersections, using autograd :scream:.

+    I suggest most of the ODE solving code be kept separate in a separate
+    `integrators.py` file by an import statement though.
+    Hence the `EmbeddedManifold` class file would only define its objects interfaces
+    (of which already defined manifolds would only inherit the metric tensor),
+    and this file could as well be imported to solve user-defined ODEs,
+    on the sphere for instance.

++ As discussed with @ninamiolane
+ and concerning Yann's polydisks, Alice's discretized curves
+and @nguigs's landmarks spaces: __product spaces__.

+    A clean `Manifold` class model being figured, many canonical methods could
+    be inherited by a `ProductManifold` child class.
+    I think this is also related to the first point
+    (matrices being 2D and vectorization)
+    products yield new object shapes and may not always
+    be represented by rectangular arrays,
+    thus raising the concern for a common interface reference.